Doomakia-Dev/DeadDogma/Rules/Traits/Thrown.md

-Items with this trait can be thrown utilising the [Throwing Strike Action](ᛃ%20-%20Strike#Throwing Strike Action).
+Items with this trait can be used as a ranged weapon.
+When thrown, if targetting and hitting a creature directly it will use your strength modifier for attack rolls and damage rolls.